 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are:

 You may not have to pay your course (subject) fees upfront.
 FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.

 You may be able to apply for scholarships to help with your study costs.

 This program includes an on-campus residential school component that involves travel, accommodation and meal expenses.

-- A bachelor's degree from a recognised university.
+- A three-year bachelor's degree in counselling, social work, psychology, or related area from a recognised university.